Fischer-L/JsonStrings2AndroidStrings/README.md

 			// The array storing the string values in the supported langs "values" : [

-				{
+				// This object represents the string node's value {
 					// The field indicating which language this string value belongs to, for example this field says the supported lang is English(en).
 					"lang" : "en",